Geometric energy transport and refrigeration with driven quantum dots: Introduction

 To realize geometric charge and energy pumping, we assume the system to be slowly driven in time by the periodic modulation of an arbitrary pair of parameters, see \Fig{fig_model}.
 This includes any finite, and possibly driven interaction strength, bias voltage~\cite{Reckermann2010Jun,Calvo2012Dec,Placke2018Aug} and temperature differences between the leads, with the latter two being particularly relevant when operating the system as an engine, a refrigerator or a heat pump.
 Namely, time-dependent driving can result in charge and energy flow against the current direction imposed by biases.
 Beyond thermoelectrics, geometric pumping currents which superpose bias-induced stationary currents have also been shown to be useful as a spectroscopic tool~\cite{Reckermann2010Jun,Calvo2012Dec}.

-We also include the less usual \textit{attractive} interaction into our analysis, since effectively attractive quantum dots have actually been experimentally realized~\cite{Cheng2015May,Hamo2016Jul,Cheng2016Dec,Prawiroatmodjo2017Aug}, and provide a simple, tunable platform to test the effect of possibly strong electron-pairing on various transport phenomena.
+We also include the less usual \textit{attractive} interaction into our analysis.
+In locally confined systems, an electron pair can experience such attractive interaction if, by bringing the pair closer together, \emph{additional electrons} repelling off the pair are enabled to redistribute in a way that overcompensates the added Coulomb energy between the pair~\cite{Placke2018Aug}.
+This effect was shown experimentally for quantum dots in \Refs{Cheng2015May,Hamo2016Jul,Cheng2016Dec,Prawiroatmodjo2017Aug}, thus providing a simple, tunable platform to test the effect of possibly strong electron-pairing on various transport phenomena.
 In particular, the energy current through such a dot \emph{directly} probes the interaction energy ---in contrast to the charge current~\cite{Schulenborg2016Feb,Vanherck2017Mar}--- and attractive interaction has been predicted to exhibit unusual features already in stationary thermoelectric transport~\cite{Schulenborg2020Jun}.
 It is thus not only fundamentally interesting to extend the previous work on geometric charge pumping with attractive interaction~\cite{Placke2018Aug} to energy pumping.
 In fact, it is also expected and confirmed by our work that interaction-induced pairing can have a considerable effect on the operation and performance of a dot as a driven thermal machine.